solo-io/gloo/docs/content/guides/gloo_federation/service_failover.md

 * Connection #0 to host 52.154.156.176 left intact
 ```

-{{< notice note >}}
-If you receive a 503 error, it may be caused by a known issue.
-Delete the echo-blue pod and wait for it to be recreated.
-The "blue-pod" should be active again.
-Repeat the steps to fail the healthcheck service on the echo-blue pod and the failover will occur.
-This only needs to be done once.
-{{< /notice >}}

 You can switch between the two services by enabling and disabling the Blue Upstream service using the following commands:

 ```